-- f) Schedules a hearing to be held by the city or village legislative body (or other body if so designated in the ordinance). - g) Issues a second notice of violation to the violator.
-The notice: - 1.
-Advises that a hearing before the city or village legislative body has been scheduled. - 2) Gives the date, time and place of the hearing. - 3) Requires that the violator or his/her agent appear in order to show cause as to why the city or village should not proceed in court to prosecute the violation, and - 4) States that correction of the violation prior to the hearing date will automatically void the requirement of a hearing before the city or village legislative body.
+- Schedules a hearing to be held by the city or village legislative body (or other body if so designated in the ordinance). - g) Issues a second notice of violation to the violator.
+The notice:

+1. Advises that a hearing before the city or village legislative body has been scheduled.

+2) Gives the date, time and place of the hearing.

+3) Requires that the violator or his/her agent appear in order to show cause as to why the city or village should not proceed in court to prosecute the violation, and ically void the requirement of a hearing before the city or village legislative body.